agentcentabob/webapp25/README.md

 - [ ] fix width of heading bar on articles and map pages to be dynamic (issue with body margins)
 - [ ] show results for keywords found in users' bio in search feature
 - [ ] improve home page styling with blends between images and slightly transparent card backgrounds
+- [ ] sign in prompt on library page appearing twice randomly
+- [ ] compress all images to improve performance
+- [ ] redirect to settings page after updating settings or failing to do so
+- [ ] enable profile picture cropping and rotating

 #### notes and articles
 - [ ] make publishing articles from a note possible